furnstahl/Physics-8805/installation/install.md

 You shouldn't need to do this for the initial setup.

-Once the virtual environment has been created it can be activated:
+Once the virtual environment has been created it can be activated (the name "8805-env" was specified in the environment.yml file):

     conda activate 8805-env